enso-org/ide/docs/connections.md

 This section attempts to describe how the identifiers are introduced and resolved in the language.

+The purpose is not to specify the whole language.
+Just enough for an IDE team members to be able to reason where identifiers are introduced and what entity identifier usage refers to.

+This is the base allowing IDE to describe what connections are in the displayed graph.

 ## Identifier
-Identifier is a name that may denote value or type.
+Identifier is a name that may denote value of some type.
 Syntactically we recognize:
-* variables, being names starting with a lower-case character, like `foo` or `main`.
+* variables, being names that do not contain upper-cased characters, like `foo2` or `make_new`;
-* constructors, being names starting with an upper-case character, like `Foo` or `Option`.
+* constructors, which are like variables but with first character and every character directly following underscore upper-cased (e.g. `Foo2` or `Make_New`);
-* operators, being special symbols like `+` or `<$>`.
+* operators, being names consisting of operator symbols (e.g. `+` or `<$>`).
+  Specifically, operator name may contain following characters `!$%&*+-/<>?^~|:\,.()[]{}=`.
+Not every sequence of these characters is a valid operator name, as they could collide with other language constructs.

+Any other names not matching requirements above, like `HTTP`, `foO` or `Make_new` are not allowed.

 In non-pattern contexts, referring to an existing identifier is case-insensitive.
 So `foo` can be referred to as `Foo`.
+Note that `fOo` or `FOO` are not valid identifiers, as upper-cased letter may appear only as the first letter or after underscore (e.g. `Make_Request`).

 In pattern context, lower-cased names are used to introduce a binding (or a constraint), while upper-cased name will refer to an already bound identifier.

+Binding means introducing an identifier into scope and associating it with some value.
+Identifier can be introduced also without binding it to any specific value (e.g. as type constraint).

 Operators behave as variables in prefix position (e.g. `+` in `+ a b`) or as constructors in an infix position (e.g. `,` in `a,b`).

 ## Scope
-Scope is the span in the code which shares the bound identifiers set.
-Scopes can be seen as a span-stree structure, creating a hierarchical structure.
+Scope is the span in the code which shares the available identifiers set.
+Scopes can be seen as a span-tree structure, covering the whole program code.

 Nested scope is allowed to:
 * access identifiers from the outer scope;
-* shadow identifiers from nested scope by introducing new bindings;
+* shadow identifiers from nested scope with a new binding;
 * introduce new constraints on the identifiers from parent (or own) scopes.

 The same identifier may be bound to multiple times in the same scope (overloading).
 It is allowed only for method overloads that differ in the type of the `this` parameter.
+This limitation may be relaxed in the future, if proper motivating use-cases are found.

-The identifier is bound scope-wide.
-It is visible and usable in the lines before the actual binding occurs.
-Some monads (like IO) can introduce order-dependent behavior, however.
+The identifier is always accessible scope-wide, before and after the line introducing it.
+Some monadic contexts (like IO) can introduce order-dependent behavior, however.
 This is not something that IDE is (or can be) concerned about when figuring out connections.